peli-pro/coldcard_bip84_address_generator/README.md

   * make the following settings:
   * `Coin: Bitcoin or Bitcoin Testnet`
   * `Derivation Path: choose BIP84`
-  * `External/Internal: 0` (0 generates recieve addresses and 1 generates change addresses)
+  * `External/Internal: 0` (0 generates receive addresses and 1 generates change addresses)
   This will generate a bunch of addresses
   * Use `Account Extended Public Key` as the zpub value and run this script
   * Compare the addresses